For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Timaliidae (Babblers)

-BROWN TIT-BABBLER (Macronous striaticeps) – Seemingly more of a skulker than the above relative.
-[E]
+BROWN TIT-BABBLER (Macronous striaticeps) [E]

 Irenidae (Fairy-bluebirds)